treeoftenere/Welcome/README.md

 * Heart-rate and heart-beat sensing
 * EEG analysis using Muse headband

 If there's another hardware sensor you're familiar with, we'd love for you to help integrate it!
+A reference for OSC-based sensor integrations can be seen [here](https://github.com/treeoftenere/Tenere/blob/master/Tenere/Sensors.pde).

 ### Blockchain

 We plan to integrate blockchain support into our core systems, so that the performance and use of visual content on the tree is fairly and transparently recorded.
 Think of Ténéré as a giant jukebox - but instead of songs, it's filled with patterns of beautiful light, created by many different artists.
-Much like a song, each of these patterns is in itself a work of art - and each time it is shared we can securely track credit for the responsible artists.
+Much like a song, each of these patterns is in itself a work of art - and each time it is shared we can securely track credit for the responsible artists and coders.

 Well-versed in blockchain technology?
 Get in touch with Patrick Deegan to help coordinate this effort: pdeegan@gmail.com